mrakgr/Trading-Journal/journal_2025.md

 3:25pm.
 Brain like dictionaries would boost my capacities by orders of magnitude, but in many respects as a programmer, I am already up there.
 Maybe I don't need that much more to cause the Singularity?

-Maybe it would require actual magic, but maybe the staged functional programming concepts I've developed will be enough.
+Maybe it will require actual magic, but maybe the staged functional programming concepts I've developed will be enough.

 Deep learning is a really good proof of concept.
 If it could be tightened up, made stable and move to a pipeline parallelism style of AI accelerator, it could give enormous benefits and allow me to use the style I've envisioned.